Controlling headscale with remote CLI¶

 executable: -

-export HEADSCALE_CLI_ADDRESS="headscale.example.com:50443" export HEADSCALE_CLI_API_KEY="abcde12345"
+export HEADSCALE_CLI_ADDRESS="<HEADSCALE_ADDRESS>:<PORT>" export HEADSCALE_CLI_API_KEY="<API_KEY_FROM_PREVIOUS_STEP>"

-This will tell the
+This instructs the

 headscale